 TEACHING PARTICIPATORY PRACTICE AS THE BEST WAY TO ADVOCATE FOR JUST, EQUITABLE COMMUNITIES

-Eighty percent of CRP students maintain internships and jobs while attending Pratt.
+Eighty percent of MSCRP students maintain internships and jobs while attending Pratt.
+Building on studio work, individual research projects, and internships, Pratt MSCRP graduates go on to launch careers in public, private and non-profit sectors.
 Among 2016 graduates, 92 percent reported full-time employment.
-Building on studio work, individual research projects, and internships, Pratt CRP graduates go on to launch careers in public, private and non-profit sectors.

 RECENT ALUMNI ACHIEVEMENT

 Ninety-two percent of 2016 graduates are employed full-time.

 Giovania Tiarachristie, 2015; Tiffany-AnnTaylor, 2014; Catherine Nguyen, 2013; and Emily Ahn Levy, 2017 organized the APA New York Metro Chapter Diversity’s Committee (sold out) Hindsight Conference in November, 2017 that aimed to not only reflect on the discriminatory history of planning and its implicit (and explicit) role in shaping today’s inequitable neighborhoods, but also to proactively share planning, policy, and community development strategies that work towards more inclusive, just, and equitable communities.